 “We’re really excited to be unveiling our new brand and name—SCiFi Foods!
 There was once a time when the future was full of excitement.
-When innovation meant building a better tomorrow, it meant marveling at progress that would advance humanity (the collective good, the common good).
+When innovation meant building a better tomorrow, it meant marveling at the progress that would advance humanity (the collective good, the common good).
 SCiFi Foods is not the future we fear.
 It’s the future we dream of.
 We are making meat with the same taste, texture, and nutrition as conventional meat, but without any of the cruelty or cost to the planet.
 Our cultivated meat is something everyone can feel good about.
 Real beef, re-imagined.”

 Making cultivated meat—real meat, grown from cells instead of in an animal—is no longer just a pipedream.
-SciFi Foods is planning to be the first to bring the world cultivated beef, starting with a burger that blends cultivated beef with the best of plant-based meat.
+SciFi Foods is planning to be the first to bring the world’s cultivated beef, starting with a burger that blends cultivated beef with the best of plant-based meat.

-“Whilst we were growing and marketing lettuces and microgreens to local consumers, we were also researching how we could apply what we had learnt to other plant species at risk from climate change.
+“Whilst we were growing and marketing lettuces and microgreens to local consumers, we were also researching how we could apply what we had learned to other plant species at risk from climate change.
 Growing hops indoors provided a gateway to the brewing industry and this opportunity transformed the essence of ekonoke and its way of being in the world.
 We needed a rebranding and this is how we did it.

-Together with our branding company, Plázida, we have been repositioning our brand for the B2B market, changing our tagline, personality attributes, key messages, tone of voice, website and pitch deck for investors.”
+Together with our branding company, Plázida, we have been repositioning our brand for the B2B market, changing our tagline, personality attributes, key messages, tone of voice, website, and pitch deck for investors.”

 Clara Foods→ EVERY Company

-“The EVERY brand name embodies our values of collaboration and optimism, and our belief that by working together we can build a more sustainable future for everyone”.
+“The EVERY brand name embodies our values of collaboration and optimism and our belief that by working together we can build a more sustainable future for everyone”.

 “Our new branding, EVERY, conveys our vision to fundamentally transform the food system for the 21st century so that every human, everywhere can enjoy the food they know and love without harming our planet or animals in the process”

-The EVERY Co., headquartered in South San Francisco, is a market leader in engineering, manufacturing and formulating animal-free, animal proteins as ingredients for the global food and beverage industry.
+The EVERY Co., headquartered in South San Francisco, is a market leader in engineering, manufacturing, and formulating animal-free, animal proteins as ingredients for the global food and beverage industry.
 Originally founded as Clara Foods in 2014, EVERY™ rebranded in 2021 to better capture its vision to bring animal-free proteins to everyone, everywhere.

 Memphis Meat→ Upside Food

-“Memphis Meats, the leading company in cell-cultured meat, poultry and seafood (also known as cultured meat) becomes UPSIDE Foods.
+“Memphis Meats, the leading company in cell-cultured meat, poultry, and seafood (also known as cultured meat) becomes UPSIDE Foods.
 This signifies that the company is now ready for business with its first consumer product: chicken”.

 Founded in 2015, UPSIDE Foods cultivates animal protein without the need to raise animals.
 The company is working on cell-based versions of different kinds of meat, but said in today’s press announcement that it chose chicken as its first product because of its versatility in recipes and culinary applications, as well as its appeal across geographic regions.